Madman10K/madman10k.github.io/about.md

 This is my current work experience, outside of my own personal projects:

 1. 2020 - 2021: freelance programmer
-1. September 2024 - present: part-time developer at Metacraft Labs Ltd. Project not yet released.
+1. September 2024 - present: part-time developer at Metacraft Labs Ltd. working on the [CodeTracer debugger](https://codetracer.com)

 ## Human languages
 These are the languages I am currently learning: